Skyscraper (band): Early EPs and UK tours

-Independent Releases & Line Up Changes
+Independent releases and line up changes

-It would not be until April 1995 that Skyscraper released any new material when the ‘Never Again’ EP was issued through a one-off deal with independent label Scared Hitless.
-Once more, this was made ‘Single Of The Week’ by Kerrang magazine, courtesy of guest reviewers Gregor Mackintosh and Nick Holmes of Paradise Lost (band) and was also an independent hit.
+It would not be until April 1995 that Skyscraper released any new material when the Never Again EP was issued through a one-off deal with independent label Scared Hitless.
+Once more, this was made 'Single Of The Week' by Kerrang!, courtesy of guest reviewers Gregor Mackintosh and Nick Holmes of Paradise Lost (band) and was also an independent hit.
 However, Oliver Grasset subsequently left the band and was replaced by Berhard Hoetzl and after Skyscraper were unable to find a satisfactory new long-term recording contract, in autumn 1995 (encouraged by and in partnership with their friend Robin Proper Sheppard, singer/guitarist with The God Machine (band) and Sophia (British band) and also owner of The Flower Shop record label) they formed their own imprint, Dynosupreme Records, with the intention of both managing themselves and releasing their own products.

-The band's debut album ‘Superstate’ was released on Dynosupreme Records in November 1995 to great acclaim by the UK rock press, with both Metal Hammer and Kerrang magazines awarding the album five stars while the more indie-centric magazine Select called it “top notch British rock at i [sic] white hot blistering best”.
+The band's debut album, Superstate, was released on Dynosupreme Records in November 1995 to great acclaim by the UK rock press, with both Metal Hammer and Kerrang magazines awarding the album five stars while the more indie-centric magazine Select called it “top notch British rock at i [sic] white hot blistering best”.
 A UK tour to support the release started in Liverpool on 30 November 1995 with ex-Scissormen guitarist Adam Lamprell replacing Andrew ‘Fuzz’ DuPrey in the position of live guitarist, but who would become a permanent member of the band shortly afterwards.
 The album was also released in Australia/New Zealand by Shock Records, in Europe via Concrete/Edel and in the US by Edel America, although the European and US versions feature different cover art to the UK version.